goswamigari/GitLearningRepo/README.md

 # GitLearningRepo
-This repo is part of git learning tutorial
+This repo is part of git learning tutorial.
+Checking how the github commands work.